Rubil-Mogere-94/SGP/README.md

 └── __tests__/              # unit & integration tests

 ```

+## Prerequisites

+- [Node.js](https://nodejs.org/) installed on your computer
+- VS Code or any code editor

 ## Installation

 Follow these steps to set up the Smart Goal Planner on your local machine: